 - Select the Force application method (under Parameters) to specify how the force will be applied to the chosen surface(s) - push, pull, or both.

-- Click the Checkmark as the top of the force side menu.
+- Click the Checkmark on the top of the force menu to accept the changes.